- Download our Moving to Egypt Guide (PDF)

 Education in Egypt is divided into a general schooling system and an Islamic schooling system known as the Al-Azhar system.
 General education consists of public, private and international schools.

-Public education is free for all children, but public schools in Egypt remain at a low standard overall and expats are unlikely to consider them.
-Luckily, there are many good international school options across the country, particularly in Cairo and Alexandria.
+Public and tertiary education are free for all children, but public schools in Egypt remain at a low standard overall, and expats are unlikely to consider them.
+Luckily, there are many good international school options across Egypt, particularly in Cairo and Alexandria.

 Public schools in Egypt